 - Again, you need 3+ products for them to show below the Pin.

-How do you access the Products on someone’s else’s Pin
+How do you access the Products that someone else is selling on Pinterest

 If a Pin has linked products, it will have a white dot on it.
 (The dot is not visible on boards, only when you click to an individual pin) Click on the dot to see the products.
 If you click on a product, Pinterest shares the image and the metadata (or summary info) from the product URL.
 And here’s how the product click looks.

-Pinterest is a great channel to garner clicks and traffic to not only your content, but now it’s a great way to build multi-layer visibility and cross-linking for products as well.
+Pinterest is a great channel to garner clicks and traffic to not only your content and products.
+And selling your products on Pinterest is also an awesome way to build multi-layer visibility and cross-linking for products as well.
 The positives of tagging your products and enabling the shopping option are numerous.
 So whether you market digital content like courses and templates, or sell physical products you (or someone else) manufactures, tying your products to your articles ends up being a win-win for both.

 And ultimately, for you.